By Stefanie Michaels

 Bring your own snacks and drinks.

-Cash savings— as the plane food can be costly.
-Bringing your own items will also ensure that you have something to munch on during the flight.
-(Check with the airline first to see what types of food and drinks are allowed on board). *Bringing drinks from home can be tricky, unless they are under 3oz per TSA rules.
+Cash savings— as the plane food can be costly, especially off of the coach menu, bringing your own items will also ensure that you have something to munch on during the flight.
+(Check with the airline first to see what types of food and drinks are allowed on board).

 Try to book a seat that’s as close to the front of the plane as possible.